ProvableHQ/leo/documentation/language/operators/cryptographic_operators.md

 Many of the cryptographic operators have both `hash` and `commit` variants.

-The `hash` variant is a one-way function that takes an input and produces a fixed-size output called a "hash" or "digest."
-It has a unique property that if even one bit of the input changes, the output hash will change completely, making it easy to see if data has been tampered with.
+The `hash` variant is a one-way function.
+It takes an input and produces a fixed-size hash or digest.
+If one input bit changes, the output hash changes completely.
+Thus, a hash can show a change to the data.

-The `commit` variant is a wrapper around the `hash` variant that takes an additional parameter called a blinding factor, otherwise known as a **salt**.
-The **salt** is appended to the input value before hashing it, ensuring the output will be unique from just the simple hash of the raw input.
-So long as a different salt is used each time, this allows a user to commit to the same value multiple times without revealing that they've done so.
+The `commit` variant wraps the `hash` variant and takes an additional blinding factor, or **salt**.
+The function adds the salt to the input before it calculates the hash.
+This operation gives a different output for the raw input.
+If you use a different salt each time, you can commit the same value more than once without disclosure.

 ## Table of Contents